-This topic explains how administrators can export data entities from the application into their own Microsoft Azure SQL database.
+This article explains how administrators can export data entities from the application into their own Microsoft Azure SQL database.
 This feature is also known as bring your own database (BYOD).
-The BYOD feature was released in Microsoft Dynamics AX with platform update 2 (August 2016).
-Minor improvements and bug fixes have been included in subsequent platform updates.

 The BYOD feature lets administrators configure their own database, and then export one or more data entities that are available in the application into the database.
 (Currently, more than 1,700 data entities are available.)
 Specifically, this feature lets you complete these tasks:

 - Define one or more SQL databases that you can export entity data into.

 - Export either all the records (full push) or only the records that have changed or been deleted (incremental push).

 - Use the rich scheduling capabilities of the batch framework to enable periodic exports.

 - Access the entity database by using Transact-SQL (T-SQL), and even extend the database by adding more tables.

 Entity store or BYOD?

 If you followed the series of blog posts about Microsoft Power BI integration, you will be familiar with Entity store.
 Entity store is the operational data warehouse.
 Entity store provides built-in integration of operational reports with Power BI.
 Ready-made reports and analytical workspaces use Entity store.
 If you write Power BI reports by using data in your application environment, you should use Entity store.